NBA Rumors: Bulls Could Trade Cristiano Felicio, Chandler Hutchinson, And Draft Pick For Jae Crowder

-With the improvements made by Lauri Markannen and Zach Lavine this summer, the Chicago Bulls were at least expected to battle for the final playoff spot in the Eastern Conference this season.
+With the improvements made by Lauri Markannen and Zach LaVine this summer, the Chicago Bulls were at least expected to battle for the final playoff spot in the Eastern Conference this season.
 Unfortunately, things didn’t go as they expected at the start of the 2019-20 NBA season as they struggled to become consistent on both ends of the floor.
 Based on their performance in the previous games, the Bulls would still be needing to address some of the major issues on their roster in order to have a realistic chance of ending their playoff drought.

 In his recent article, Zach Buckley of Bleacher Report mentioned several trade ideas that could help NBA teams who are off to a slow start.
 For the Bulls, Buckley believes that they could address their lack of toughness, veteran leadership, and wing depth by trading for Jae Crowder of the Memphis Grizzlies.